Kumar-Dharm/1Mg_Homeopathic_Medicines/README.md

 Key benefits and key ingredients of the medicines were in paragraph.
 No of products purchased by customers was not available.

+## Learning
+- **Web Scraping Proficiency:** Acquired skills in web scraping to efficiently gather data from online sources.
+- **Data Cleaning Expertise:** Developed the ability to clean and preprocess raw data, ensuring its quality and consistency.
+- **Insight Generation Skills:** Gained experience in using analytical tools and methods to extract meaningful insights from data.
+- **Problem-Solving Skills:** Applied data-driven insights to formulate practical business solutions.
+- **Dashboard Development:** Developed proficiency in creating interactive dashboards for data visualization and user engagement.
+- **Client Communication:** Enhanced the ability to effectively communicate and address client queries and needs using data-driven solutions.

 ## Conclusion
 * **Smart Choices:** We assumed customers who bought items also rated them.
 Our top-rated brands, 23 in all, score above 4.
 * **Key Benefits:** From our study, we found 35 important benefits that our products provide, covering a wide range of needs.